-If i start mentioning all the things I love about Cusco, for example its landscapes, views, nature, and history, it can take a while.
-I love to meet with local people on the streets, buy their products and talk with them about their lives.
-Staying at the same place for long time makes you appreciate it, and get the best choice of places and sellers you want to deal with: they call them “caseras” or “caseros” here in Peru.
+If I start mentioning all the things I love about Cusco (its landscapes, views, nature, and history), it could take a while.
+I love to meet local people on the streets, buy their products and talk with them about their lives.
+Staying in the same place for a long time makes you appreciate it, and have the best choice of places and sellers (known as caseras or caseros) to buy from.

-According to my healthy lifestyle i often buy quinoa, kiwicha or maca for my breakfast as well as herbal tea emoliente as a great evening beverage.
-The experience of this close familiar relationship between me and the sellers makes my street shopping more personalized and it is really a nice part of my daily life in Peru.
+Due to my healthy lifestyle, I often buy quinoa, kiwicha or maca for breakfast and herbal tea (known as emoliente) as an evening beverage.
+My relationship with these sellers makes my street shopping experience more personalized and something I look forward to in my daily life in Peru.

-The other delicious thing i can’t skip is Platano al horno Seemingly nothing more than baked bananas but nothing less than a warm and very sweet addictive desert.
-When you eat them, they literally melt in your mouth.
-Keep in mind, that Peruvians use a special kind of banana, platanos maduros, which turn really sweet after the process of baking.
+The other delicious thing I can’t skip is Platano al Horno.
+Despite being nothing more than baked bananas, it makes for a warm, sweet and addictive dessert!
+When you try some you will understand me – they literally melt in your mouth.
+Keep in mind, that Peruvians use a special kind of banana, platanos maduros, which become sweet in the baking process.
 You can order platano al horno in some restaurants, however, it’s more common to find them on the street.

-The name of my “casero”, who makes me risk my figure and sells me those tasty baked bananas, is Seferino.
-You can always find him on one of the street which I pass almost each day.
-I have to confess, It is always a big challenge for me to pass him without buying this unique Peruvian snack…to be honest, I buy it almost everyday.
+The name of my “casero”, who makes me risk my figure and sells me this delicious treat, is Seferino.
+You can always find him on one of the streets I pass on a daily basis.
+I must confess that it is always a big challenge for me to pass him without buying this unique Peruvian snack… which, to be honest, I buy almost everyday.

-First, I love these sweet, baked bananas and second, I really like to meet that man and exchange a few words with him.
+Besides my love for these sweet, baked bananas; I really like meeting the man and exchange a few words with him.
 He waits for clients in the same place, almost everyday, for at least a few hours (in the late mornings and early afternoons).
-I suggest you come and meet him on your way during your visit to this lovely city.
-If you love sweets, I am sure you will enjoy its taste.
-Each warm banana costs only 1 sol.
+I suggest that you come and meet him during your visit to this lovely city, especially if you love sweets!
+Each warm banana costs only 1 Sol.
 It is the cheapest and healthiest dessert you can imagine.
 Just try it!